mdn/content/files/en-us/web/html/element/input/index.md

 - `results` {{non-standard_inline}}

-  - : The `results` attribute—supported only by Safari—is a numeric value that lets you override the maximum number of entries to be displayed in the {{HTMLElement("input")}} element's natively-provided drop-down menu of previous search queries.
+  - : The `results` attribute—supported only by Safari—is a numeric value that lets you override the maximum number of entries to be displayed in the `<input>` element's natively-provided drop-down menu of previous search queries.

     The value must be a non-negative decimal number.
 If not provided, or an invalid value is given, the browser's default maximum number of entries is used.